Cosmic microwave background: Predictions based on the Big Bang model

-In the late 1940s Alpher and Herman reasoned that if there was a Big Bang, the expansion of the universe would have stretched the high-energy radiation of the very early universe into the microwave region of the electromagnetic spectrum, and down to a temperature of about 5 K. They were slightly off with their estimate, but they had the right idea.
-They predicted the CMB.
-It took another 15 years for Penzias and Wilson to discover that the microwave background was actually there.

 According to standard cosmology, the CMB gives a snapshot of the hot early universe at the point in time when the temperature dropped enough to allow electrons and protons to form hydrogen atoms.
 This event made the universe nearly transparent to radiation because light was no longer being scattered off free electrons.
 When this occurred some 380,000 years after the Big Bang, the temperature of the universe was about 3,000 K. This corresponds to an ambient energy of about 0.26 eV, which is much less than the 13.6 eV ionization energy of hydrogen.
 This epoch is generally known as the "time of last scattering" or the period of recombination or decoupling.

 Since decoupling, the color temperature of the background radiation has dropped by an average factor of 1,089 due to the expansion of the universe.
 As the universe expands, the CMB photons are redshifted, causing them to decrease in energy.
 The color temperature of this radiation stays inversely proportional to a parameter that describes the relative expansion of the universe over time, known as the scale length.
 The color temperature T_{r} of the CMB as a function of redshift, z, can be shown to be proportional to the color temperature of the CMB as observed in the present day (2.725 K or 0.2348 meV):